 To make matters worse, SeaWorld also clearly has a bug up its backside about animal rights activists, whom it rants about with barely restrained contempt in many of its rebuttals.
 This form of belligerence would be funny but for the dire circumstances involved.

-It was a fatuous and obstinate decision which could ultimately help signal the end of the company in its current form.
-Millions of people have watched the film and already made up their minds, with SeaWorld lacking any ability to change this.
+It was a fatuous and obstinate decision that could help signal the end of the company in its current form.
+Many millions of people have watched the film and already made up their minds, with SeaWorld now lacking any ability to influence their decision.

-Whilst we humans get on our high horse about it all, there remains the large orcas trapped in small tanks at SeaWorld doing circus tricks for humans.
+Whilst we humans get on our high horse about it all, there remains the large orcas trapped in small tanks doing circus tricks for humans.
 It’s all rather odious, not least due to the damage this kind of captivity does to an orca’s wellbeing.

 It was reported in 2016 Tilikum’s health had deteriorated and the 34-year-old orca was near death – unfortunately, in January 2017 he did indeed succumb to his illness and lifelong containment.

 But big business moves on.
 For SeaWorld, the trainers are no longer allowed to swim with the orcas during the performances.
 This was a dramatic move by the company and a clear signal its business dealings are heading in a new direction.

 As a result, Blackfish shows us how culture can well and truly shape the world through intelligence, creativity, and compassion.
 We just need more people to catch onto that.